 What skin concerns does the LHA Peel target?

-The peel suits clients managing blackheads, oiliness, early signs of ageing, hormonal acne, or skin that flares up with stronger exfoliants.
-It supports both texture and barrier health simultaneously.
+The peel is commonly used for clients managing blackheads, oiliness, early signs of ageing, hormonal acne and skin that flares with stronger exfoliants.
+In these cases it is planned to support texture, clarity and barrier function at the same time, rather than focusing on one concern alone.

 Can the LHA Peel be combined with other treatments in Hobart?